Bangladesh opposition boycotts swearing-in amid calls to probe vote rigging

 The BNP sent a letter to the government on Wednesday seeking permission to meet their leader, former Prime Minister Khaleda Zia, who has been in jail since February on what they call trumped up charges.

-On Thursday, New York-based Human Rights Watch said the run-up to the vote was characterized by “violence and intimidation against the opposition ... and the misuse of laws to limit free speech”.
+On Thursday, New York-based Human Rights Watch said the run-up to the vote was characterised by “violence and intimidation against the opposition ... and the misuse of laws to limit free speech”.

 It called for an independent and impartial investigation of the accusations of electoral abuses.